 To find out more about how to make an action plan, visit beyondblue.

 Tips for men coping with anxiety and depression

 You are in control of your health and wellbeing.
 There are lots of different things you can do, so find an approach that best suits you.
-For example, try to stay active and make plans for the day – they don’t have to be grand plans, just small things like going for a run, talking to a mate or doing some gardening.
+For example, try to stay active and make plans for the day – they don’t have to be grand plans, just small things like going for a run or talking to a mate.

 Try to include activities or hobbies that you specifically enjoy.
 At first, you may not enjoy them as much as you did before, but if you keep active and persist, the enjoyment should eventually return.

 It’s important to look after your body by staying physically active, eating healthily and getting plenty of sleep.
 Try not to drink or take drugs to block out how you’re feeling and what is happening.
 This is not a positive long-term solution and only makes the anxiety or depression worse.